whiffee/Jupyter_caveman/readme.md

 __Make a Freeze List__

 $\hspace{1.5 em}$You can do a sanity check on the freeze list.
-Notice that there are no lines for Jupyterlab or Jupyterlab_server.
+Notice that there are no lines in the list for Jupyterlab or Jupyterlab_server.

 https://github.com/whiffee/Jupyter_caveman/blob/main/pip-freeze.png